Building Effective Agents

 What level is Building Effective Agents for?

 Building Effective Agents is aimed at a intermediate audience.
-Recommended background: Basic understanding of LLM prompting.
+Recommended background: Working understanding of LLM prompting and tool or function calling, No code required — this is a design essay, not a tutorial.

 How long does Building Effective Agents take?